KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 The toolchain file will be loaded before evaluation of the `project()` function.
 It means that we have quite a space where we could prepare our project for the invocation of the toolchain file.
-What's cool is that `FetchContent` module works before the evaluation of `project()`, so we can make use of it to download the LLVM toolchain.
+What's cool is that `FetchContent` module works even before the evaluation of `project()`, so we can make use of it to download the LLVM toolchain.

 Let's create a `dependencies.cmake` file with a function like that: